isso-comments/isso/docs/docs/configuration/client.rst

 a `data-isso-` attribute that is equal to the translation key (found `here`__) with `-text-[lang]` appended to it.
-So, for example, if you want to override the english translation of the `postbox-notification` message, you could add `data-isso-postbox-notification-lang-en="Select to be notified of replies to your comment"`
+So, for example, if you want to override the english translation of the `postbox-notification` message, you could add `data-isso-postbox-notification-text-en="Select to be notified of replies to your comment"`

 .. __: https://github.com/posativ/isso/blob/master/isso/js/app/i18n/en.js